MoneySavingExpert.com homepage

 If you've got a pension, then often this can be passed on if there's money left in the pot at the time you die.

-In reality though, only a small number of pensions will actually be hit with IHT as a result of this change (the number is estimated to be in the 10,000s).
-The vast majority of pensions will continue to be unaffected by IHT, and many will continue to be inherited tax-free.
+In practice, this means you'll no longer be able to use a pension to transfer wealth tax free.
+Though in reality, only a small number of pensions will actually be hit with IHT as a result of this change (the number is estimated to be in the 10,000s).
+The vast majority of pensions will continue to be unaffected by IHT, and many will continue to be inherited tax free.

 For more on how passing on a pension works, see our guide on Inheriting a pension.